 Sublingual Immunotherapy – the procedure

 Grazax oral tablet and Oraltek drops desensitization immunotherapy is now available for adults in the UK as a treatment for grass pollen induced hayfever and allergic rhino-conjunctivitis.
 This oral treatment is called Sublingual Immunotherapy or SLIT.
 Each tablet contains an extract of Timothy Grass (Phleum Pratense) 75000SQ-T. The procedure is very safe and far less likely than injection immunotherapy to cause any adverse reaction (SLIT side-effects include headache and oral itching).
 The first dose must be administered under the supervision of a medical doctor (with 20-30 minutes observation), and all subsequent doses can safely be taken at home.
 The treatment involves taking one tablet daily and allowing it to dissolve under the tongue over one minute before swallowing.
 Treatment should commence 2 months before the grass pollen season and continued throughout the grass pollen season for maximal benefit.
 Some people experience irritating itching of the tongue and mouth during treatment.
 The dose can be temporarily reduced (halved) until this settles, or an antihistamine can be taken 30 minutes before each dose.
 Very seldom, certain individuals experience ongoing oral itching with each dose and have to stop the treatment.
 The treatment is stopped in the autumn/winter and then recommence 2 months prior to each subsequent grass pollen season.
 The only drawback is cost – each tablets cost over £4 or £110 per month for 3 years!
+Acarizax 12 SQ and Itulazax 12 SQ SLIT is now available for house dust mite and Silver Birch tree pollen immunotherapy in the UK.

 More about the allergen extracts.

 Only allergen vaccines that have been standardised and fulfil reference IUIS/WHO guidelines should be used.
 Grazax an oral tablet specific for treating grass pollen allergy is now available on prescription in the UK.
 This sublingual form of immunotherapy (SLIT) is much safer than injection immunotherapy.
 Other suitable injection vaccines are marketed in the United Kingdom by ALK Abello as part of the Alutard SQ range, which include: Wasp Venom, Bee Venom, House dust mite and a Grass pollen mix.
 Silver Birch tree pollen, Cat and Dog Dander’s and Dermatophagoides species extracts (House-dust mite) are also available in sublingual form from Inmunotek and Lofarma.
 Allergy Therapeutics pharmaceuticals also market the Oralvac of Tree and Grass Pollen injectable extracts.
 The major allergen content (MAC) of an extract can be determined by a variety of methods using polyclonal or monoclonal antibodies.
 The vials should be labelled declaring their potency in relevant units (iu/ml) and should contain no non-allergenic material.
 Specific grass pollen vaccine content may be tailored to the results of the patients skin or RAST tests.
 In the case of bee venom immunotherapy, the vaccine should preferably contain the venom rather than the whole-body extract.
 The injection vaccines must be stored in a refrigerator at a temperature between 2degC and 8degC and need to be discarded after 6 months.
 They need to be shaken but not warmed before use.
-Allergen mixtures of unrelated allergens as used in the USA are not efficacious as they degrade easily and therefore should not be used.
+Allergen mixtures of unrelated allergens as used in the USA are not efficacious as they degrade easily.

 Adverse reactions to injection immunotherapy